-This standard allows any candidate, using a single model, to briefly and clearly indicate his education, work sophistication, knowledge, and abilities, as well as language proficiency, academic achievements, publications or any other records that may be of interest to the employer.
+This standard allows any candidate, using a single model, to briefly and indicate his education, work sophistication, knowledge, and abilities, as well as language proficiency, academic achievements, publications, or any other records that may be of interest to the employer.

 The rather rigid structure and form facilitate job search.
 However, such a summary is widely used not in every EU country, but also not in every field of work, whether professional or academic.

 Although this is not a summary in its purest form, since LinkedIn is a social network, the user’s profile in LinkedIn is his business card for many companies.